Law in Israel

 An overall numerical view of women in the legal profession appears encouraging.
-Women figure in large numbers in the student body, in academia, in the public service, in law firms and in the judiciary.
+Women figure in large numbers in the student body, in academia, in the public service, in law firms, and in the judiciary.
 Israel has had a woman on the Supreme Court since 1977.
 Justice Miriam Ben Porat was appointed to the Supreme Court in 1977 and became Vice-President of the Court in 1983.
 Justice Shoshana Netanyahu was appointed to the Court in 1982.
 Since then, there have consistently been at least two women justices serving on the Supreme Court.
-In 1994 the appointments of Justice Dalia Dorner, Justice Tova Strasbourg-Cohen and Justice Dorit Beinish brought the number of women up to three.
-Currently, of the fifteen justices of the Supreme Court, five are women: Justices Dorit Beinish, Ayala Procaccia, Miriam Lerner Naor, Esther Hayut and Edna Arbel.
+In 1994 the appointments of Justice Dalia Dorner, Justice Tova Strasberg-Cohen and Justice Dorit Beinisch brought the number of women up to three.
+As of 2006, of the fifteen justices of the Supreme Court, five wer women: Justices Dorit Beinish, Ayala Procaccia, Miriam Lerner Naor, Esther Hayut, and Edna Arbel.
 Women have served in the positions of State Comptroller and State Prosecutor.
-Recently, the legal advisors to the Civil Service Commission, the Ministry of Defense, the Police Force and the Histadrut Trade Union Branch were all women.
+Recently, the legal advisors to the Civil Service Commission, the Ministry of Defense, the Police Force, and the Histadrut Trade Union Branch were all women.
 Thus, at the pinnacle of the profession, women are prominent.

 Although the overall numbers are encouraging and there are women at the highest levels of the profession, more women than men in the legal profession are concentrated at the lower levels of a pyramid of advancement.
 In the law schools at Israeli universities, approximately fifty percent of the student body are women, but only about twenty percent of law faculty are women.
 In the court system, while forty percent of the judges in magistrate courts are women and more women than men serve in the regional labor courts and the traffic courts, only a quarter of district court judges are women.
 In public service, although women constitute sixty-six percent of public service lawyers and attorneys and sixty-six percent of the top seven ranks, in the four highest ranks women constitute only fifty percent.